What Causes Obesity?

 By environmental toxins, I am referring to those found in your common everyday products like pesticides, herbicides, air fresheners, perfume, cologne, personal care products, household cleaning products, traffic exhaust, gas heat, etc.

 If you adopt a green living lifestyle, you can reduce your exposure to environmental toxins, which will reduce the amount of sugar in your bloodstream, which reduces the amount of fat you are storing and can ultimately help you overcome obesity.

-Additionally, it's important to note that alcohol is a sugar and nicotine and caffeine also incite the liver to release its glycogen stores into the blood stream and thus increase blood glucose levels and prompt the same insulin response and fat storage.
+Additionally, it's important to note that alcohol is high sugar and nicotine and caffeine also incite the liver to release its glycogen stores into the bloodstream and thus increase blood glucose levels and prompt the same insulin response and fat storage.
 So, nicotine and caffeine must be eliminated as well.

 But, it's important to be aware that too much exercise, or the wrong kind, is just as bad as no exercise at all.
-Cardio, excessive jogging, long work-outs in the gym, marathons or other endurance type of exercise is not natural and triggers your stress response system, which as you learned earlier, means it will incite insulin and the inevitable storage of fat.
-You should exercise frequently, but it should consist of lots of slow moving with occasional bursts of intensity.
-Walking, Tai Chi, and Yoga are good light exercise activities, which can be combined with some moderate weight lifting, squats, and push ups.
+Cardio, excessive jogging, long work-outs in the gym, marathons or other endurance types of exercise is not natural and triggers your stress response system, which as you learned earlier, means it will incite insulin and the inevitable storage of fat.
+You should exercise frequently, but it should consist of lots of slow-moving with occasional bursts of intensity.
+Walking, Tai Chi and Yoga are good light exercise activities, which can be combined with some moderate weight lifting, squats, and push-ups.
 It's also good to throw in an occasional sprint.